schibsted/spid-tech-docs/resources/articles/oauth/userinfo.md

 OpenID [Standard Claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
 format, as defined by the [OpenID Connect specification](http://openid.net/specs/openid-connect-core-1_0.html).

 The endpoint relies on token having scopes.
-If no scopes are given, only the `sub` claim is return.
+If no scopes are given, only the `sub` claim is returned.
 There are 4 scopes that you may request for when getting a token.
-These are passed in the authorization code flow, the password grant flow, or the `oauth/ro` flow.
+The scopes are requested as part of the authorization code flow, the password grant flow, or the `oauth/ro` flow.

 ## Request